arvidssonv/terminal_stock_quote/README.md

 ```
 pip install yahoo_fin
 ```
-The input to the program is file containing the company ticker and name separated by a comma.
+The input to the program is a file containing the company ticker and name separated by a comma.
 For example: storbank.txt
 ```
 SWED-A.ST, Swedbank AB